meadams2/CS121Project2/README.md

 3. sort

+## Progress Update

+All necessary functions are working as of 8:48pm 1/22/2025.
+Final production saved as finalProduction.

 ## printValue Function

 The basic objective of the printValue function is to print the values of the array in a single line.
 This function will be primarily used for debugging purposes.